Culinary School Pros and Cons: How to Decide If It’s For You

 Education takes time.
 Getting your education may delay your ability to make big changes, like getting a new job, taking a vacation, or starting a new business.

-Still, unlike a 4-year degree program, Escoffier students can earn their culinary diploma in just 30 weeks, and their culinary degree in as little as 60 weeks.
-If you don’t go to culinary school, those 30 or 60 weeks will still fly by… But at the end, instead of having a culinary degree or diploma in hand, you might still be operating with the same set of culinary skills you had at the beginning.
+Still, unlike a 4-year degree program, at culinary schools like Escoffier, students can earn their culinary diploma in just 30 weeks, and their culinary degree in as little as 60 weeks.
+If you don’t go to culinary school, those 30 or 60 weeks will still fly by, but at the end, instead of having a culinary degree or diploma in hand, you might still be operating with the same set of culinary skills you had at the beginning.

 Culinary School Requires a Financial Investment

 “Just filling out the application and the FAFSA were the most difficult things I had to do to get the process rolling.
 The Financial Aid Department was great at communicating with me.
-Jordan and the team at Escoffier were always emailing me back and letting me know where I was and how things were going.”*
+The team at Escoffier were always emailing me back and letting me know where I was and how things were going.”*

 Brent Unruh